Batch Jobs Guide

 job.download("output.csv")

-Sample contents of output.csv:
+Sample output.csv:

 login,last_login